Statistical Inference for inter-arrival times of extreme events in bursty time series: Probabilistic Model

+The GEV is subdivided into the Gumbel (\(\xi=0\)), the Weibull (\(\xi<0\)) and the Fréchet (\(\xi>0\)) family of distributions.

-In this article, we restrict ourselves to the uncoupled case, where the two sequences \(X(\ell, n)_{n \in \mathbb N}\) and \(T(\ell, n)_{n \in \mathbb N}\) are independent.\footnote{To see why, note that \(X(\ell)\) is, in distribution, simply equal to \(J | J > \ell\), independent of any waiting time \(W_k\).} Figure \ref{fig:thresholdedBursty} shows a simulated dataset in the top panel, where \(W\) has a stable distribution with tail parameter \(\beta =\) 0.8 (and skewness \(1\) and location \(0\)), and where \(J\) is from a standard Gumbel distribution.
-In the bottom panel, we plot a time series of solar flare intensities derived from a NASA dataset (Dennis et al. 1991)\footnote{The ``complete Hard X Ray Burst Spectrometer event list'' is a comprehensive reference for all measurements of the Hard X Ray Burst Spectrometer on NASA's Solar Maximum Mission from the time of launch on Feb 14, 1980 to the end of the mission in Dec 1989.
-12,776 events were detected, with the ``vast majority being solar flares''.
-The list includes the start time, peak time, duration, and peak rate of each event.
-We have used ``start time'' as the variable for event times, and ``peak rate'' as the variable for event magnitudes.}.
+Figure \ref{fig:thresholdedBursty} shows a simulated dataset in the top panel, where \(W\) has a stable distribution with tail parameter \(\beta =\) 0.8 (and skewness \(1\) and location \(0\)), and where \(J\) is from a standard Gumbel distribution.
+In the bottom panel, we plot a time series of solar flare intensities derived from a NASA dataset (Dennis et al., 1991) which we will later examine more closely (see Section 7).
 Clearly, the simulated data exhibit long intervals \emph{without any} events, whereas in the real-world dataset events appear continuously.
-The threshold exceedances, however, appear to have similar statistical behaviour in both models.
-Observations below a threshold are commonly discarded in Extreme Value Theory (POT approach); likewise, the CTRE model interprets these observations as noise and filters them out.
+The threshold exceedances, however, appear to have visually similar statistical behaviour in both models.
+Observations below a threshold are commonly discarded in Extreme Value Theory (POT approach); likewise, the CTRE model interprets these observations as noise and discards them.